Instability of QBC systems to Topological Anderson Insulating phases: Introduction

 \section{Introduction}

 Topological insulators are a remarkable state of electronic matter.
 They show quantized responses that are proportional to topological invariants and, as a consequence, typically very robust to perturbations and system's details \citep{RevModPhys.82.3045,QZrmp11,bernevigBook,Chiu2016}.
 Topological band insulators, as paradigmatic examples of systems with non-trivial topology, have been extensively studied and are fairly well understood \citep{bernevigBook}.
-Non-trivial topology however also manifests in systems with broken translational invariance that are not described by topological band theory.
+Non-trivial topology, however, also manifests in systems with broken translational invariance that are not described by topological band theory.
 Among these systems, disordered topological insulators are a popular sub-group \citep{Wu_2016}.

 Topological phases are robust to disorder regarding that no symmetry protecting the topological properties is broken \citep{AZ97,Xiao2010}.
 In quantum Hall insulators, disorder even plays a fundamental role for the observation of a quantized Hall conductance.
-In the case of Chern insulators where time-reversal symmetry is broken, disorder localizes every eigenstate except at specific energies \citep{KM93,OMN+03,nagaosaQSHloc07,Castro2015,Castro2016}.
+More generally, it is now well established that in the case of Chern insulators, where time-reversal symmetry is broken, uncorrelated disorder localizes every eigenstate except at specific energies \citep{KM93,OMN+03,nagaosaQSHloc07,Castro2015,Castro2016}.
 The extended eigenstates at these energies carry finite Chern numbers and are therefore responsible for a quantized Hall response as long as the Fermi level lies between them (the localized states cannot change this response).
 Topological phase transitions in disordered Chern insulators occur when the extended states merge and annihilate at the Fermi level (through the so-called ``levitation and annihilation'' mechanism), becoming localized \citep{nagaosaQSHloc07}.

-Quite surprisingly, in some systems topological phase transitions between trivial and topological phases can occur by increasing disorder.
-These disorder-driven topological phases are now known as topological Anderson insulators (TAI) \citep{Shen2009,Groth2009}.
-This phase has been observed in many models, including paradigmatic models of topological insulators in two-dimensions (2D) such as the Kane-Mele model \citep{KM05,Orth2016} and the disordered Haldane model \citep{Song2012,Garcia2015,Goncalves2018}.
+The localization properties of non-interacting topological systems can be understood within a low energy description in terms of random, massive Dirac Hamiltonians \citep{morimoto-alattocs2015}.
+Generic phase diagrams in the plane of Dirac mass versus disorder strength have been obtained for all ten symmetry classes from the tenfold way \citep{schnyder2008classification}.
+For class~A, to which Chern insulators belong, the phase diagram consists of multiple localized phases which can be distinguished by their Chern number and are separated by phase boundaries at which the localization length diverges.
+However, not all Chern insulators can be derived from massive Dirac Hamiltoninans at low energies.
+A well known example are quadratic band crossing (QBC) systems.